vdesdoigts/toylovers.com/_interviews/monsterlaut.md

 **My work is heavily influenced by Alex Ross.** So you'll find many of my shots were overexposed on some parts because I want to get close to what he did on the visuals.

-So usually I only use 1 light source, an external flash, and sometimes a couple of bouncers.
+So usually I only use one light source, an external flash, and sometimes a couple of bouncers.

 ###### ["/assets/lovers/monsterlaut/monsterlaut_batman_03.jpg", "/assets/lovers/monsterlaut/monsterlaut_ultraman_01.jpg", "/assets/lovers/monsterlaut/monsterlaut_tom_00.jpg", "/assets/lovers/monsterlaut/monsterlaut_batman_00.jpg", "/assets/lovers/monsterlaut/monsterlaut_batman_01.jpg"]